toobiii/toobiii/README.md

 I'm Toby, a developer who creates infrastructure, containers, code and uses Serverless, Terraform, AWS and Node - looking up towards DevOps ⚡

 I play around with AWS and other Cloud Providers.
-I hold multiple AWS Certifications - most recently the Solutions Architect Associate certification.
+I've earned my AWS Cloud Practitioner certification and most recently Solutions Architect Associate - with an eye to be doing the Security Specialty exam soon.

 Architecture, combined with security, is definitely my strong point, using Serverless and Terraform to provision resources, however I am familliar with front-end frameworks such as React.

 Curious?
 Drop me a message!